 Selling, general, and administrative expenses consist of salaries, payroll taxes and other benefits, legal and professional fees, stock-based compensation, rent and office expenses, marketing and travel and other costs associated with our operation.

 Other Income

-Other income consists primarily of interest income on cash balances.
+Other income (expense) consists primarily of interest income on cash balances, and other miscellaneous items.

 RESULTS OF OPERATIONS